unitaryfund/mitiq/docs/README-docs.md

 will add all elements of the `mitiq.factories` module.
 One can hand-pick classes and functions to add, to comment them, as well as exclude them.

+### Save the pdf file in the `docs/pdf` folder

+Since the `docs/build` folder is not kept track of, copy the pdf file with the documentation from `docs/build` to the `docs/pdf` folder, naming it according to the release version.

 ## Additional information
 [Here](https://github.com/nathanshammah/scikit-project/blob/master/5-docs.md)